Guide to Work, Study, Travel and Living Abroad

 Work on farms abroad

-Work on volunteer farms abroad can span the spectrum, from agriculture to caring for animals.
+Volunteer work on farms abroad can span the spectrum, from agriculture to caring for animals.

-Environmental generation projects and organic farms are rapidly expanding all over the world, offering a meaningful experience to both the traveler on a shoestring and those who just want to try something new while working with and for the environment.
-The agrotourism experience can vary greatly according to your needs, from paying to stay on an organic farm as a guest in Costa Rica, to paying a very small fee and working for a couple of hours a day on a reserve in Ghana, to getting down and dirty for free room and board in Canada.
-Whatever type of rural experience you desire, there are thousands of farms all over the world to cater for your needs.
+Environmental generation projects and organic farms are rapidly expanding worldwide, offering a meaningful experience to the traveler on a shoestring and those who want to try something new while working with and for the environment.
+The agrotourism experience can vary significantly according to your needs, from paying to stay on an organic farm as a guest in Costa Rica to paying a minimal fee and working for a couple of hours a day on a reserve in Ghana to getting down and dirty for free room and board in Canada.
+Whatever type of rural experience you desire, thousands of farms worldwide cater to your needs.

-However, the most fulfilling experience by far is that of volunteering and actually participating wholeheartedly in a project with both locals and other volunteers.
-Every culture looks a little bit different from the ground up, and because the majority of environmental projects and organic farms are located in very rural communities, you will be exposed to an experience that you would be hard-pressed to find either on an “ecotour” or as an independent traveler.
+However, the most fulfilling experience by far is volunteering and participating wholeheartedly in a project with locals and other volunteers.
+Every culture looks different from the ground up.
+Because most environmental projects and organic farms are located in rural communities, you will be exposed to an experience that you would be hard-pressed to find either on an “ecotour” or as an independent traveler.

-You will usually be rewarded with free room and board; in the more affluent countries you may even receive a small stipend.
-Every farm varies so it is best to check what is expected of you before you go.
-Just be aware that some work will be required of you, whether you want to try for a few days or weeks or commit up to a year.
+You will usually be rewarded with free room and board; in the more affluent countries, you may even receive a small stipend.
+Every farm varies, so checking what is expected of you before you go is best.
+Just be aware of what some work will require, whether you want to try for a few days or weeks or commit up to a year.

-Accommodations are often rustic and unusual but always comfortable.
-Meals are provided and are often eaten communally; much of the food on your plate will have been grown right there on that farm.
+Accommodations are often rustic and unusual but usually comfortable.
+Meals are provided and often eaten communally; much of the food on your plate will have been grown on that farm.

-You will be able to enjoy the benefits of being in the beautiful wilderness of a new and different country, whilst having the reassurance that you have a safe place to stay with a secure social network around you.
-Alongside this luxury, you will learn how to grow your own food without pesticides, be exposed to many new and alternative learning experiences, and give something back to the environment.
+You will be able to enjoy the benefits of being in the beautiful wilderness of a new and different country while having the reassurance that you have a safe place to stay with a secure social network around you.
+Alongside this luxury, you will learn how to grow your food without pesticides, be exposed to many new and alternative learning experiences, and give something back to the environment.
 And because of the abundance of these farms, it is not always necessary to stay in one place.
-By moving from farm to farm, the entire country—no, the entire world—becomes available to you.
+By moving from farm to farm, the entire country — no, the whole world — becomes available to you.

 As a veteran organic farm volunteer, I can recommend this experience to anyone who is fit and capable and doesn’t mind getting a bit muddy.
 Volunteering on an organic farm is about giving and receiving, not about trying to get a free ride.
 Farm and project hosts often give up their time and space to welcome volunteers, so respect and care must always be reciprocated.
 However, this is rarely a problem as the community vibe produced by such projects usually makes people pull together wonderfully.